Island of Lost Ships: Plot

-And the next morning, Jimmy accidentally wanders into the hold of some abandoned ship, where he discovers Slyton Edward's brother, locked in a cage.
+And the next morning, Jimmy accidentally wanders into the hold of some abandoned ship, where he discovers Slayton Edward's brother, locked in a cage.
 He's clearly not himself.
 At this time, Slayton approaches.
 He tells Jimmy about his brother, and also about his relationship with Maggie.
-This conversation is heard by Trepach.
+This conversation is heard by Sholom.
 He is shocked by the fact that his wife cheated on him.
 Meanwhile, Slayton leads Jimmy out, but Volodya appears.
 He frees Edward, but he ends up running about the island in a frenzy and dies.
 Meanwhile, Slayton shares with Jimmy his plans for the island: he wants to fly in a balloon, and then go back for the treasure.
 After that, Slayton pushes Jimmy into the water and shoots him in front of the island's inhabitants.
-Trepach announces over the loudspeaker everything he heard in the conversation between Jimmy and Slayton, and immediately gets a bullet into his forehead.
+Sholom announces over the loudspeaker everything he heard in the conversation between Jimmy and Slayton, and immediately gets a bullet into his forehead.
 Then Slayton kills Vivian out of revenge and escapes.
 He is chased after but manages to fly away in a hot air balloon.

 But Volodya suddenly finds himself again in his own age.
 Judging by his ragged appearance, unshaven face and a bump on the back of his head, everything that happened to him was not just a dream.
-It all ends with Volodya returning to his apartment and sitting down to dinner with his wife, who strongly resembles the deceased Vivian.
+In his own world, however, only a few minutes seem to have passed.
+It all ends with Volodya returning to his apartment and sharing a meal with his wife, who strongly resembles the deceased Vivian.